UN Advisory Report Calls for Comprehensive Framework Governing AI to Safeguard Humanity

 AI is already proving to be a double-edged sword, the report emphasizes.
 While it has the potential to revolutionize sectors such as healthcare, energy, and public service delivery, without proper governance, its misuse could lead to significant harms.
 AI-driven disinformation, autonomous weapons, and unchecked surveillance pose grave threats to security, democracy, and human rights.
 Furthermore, the environmental impact of energy-intensive AI systems, particularly in a time of climate crisis, is noted as a concern.

-The report stresses the urgency of global cooperation to prevent AI from becoming a tool for deepening inequalities or perpetuating harm.
-The authors advocate for a new “social contract” for governing AI, anchored in the United Nations Charter and international human rights law.
-This contract would ensure that AI’s opportunities are fairly distributed, while its risks are minimized, particularly for vulnerable populations and future generations.
+The Advisory Body stresses the need for global cooperation to ensure AI serves humanity rather than divides it.
+The report calls for a “social contract” for AI governance, rooted in the UN Charter and international human rights law.
+This would guarantee that AI development remains ethical, inclusive, and sustainable—particularly for vulnerable populations and future generations.

 Need Help?